saturncloud/dask-pytorch-ddp/README.md

 ### Training in Parallel

 Wrap the training loop in a function (and add metrics logging.
 Not necessary, but very useful).
-Convert the model into a `DDP` model which knows how to sync gradients together across workers.
+Convert the model into a PyTorch Distributed Data Parallel (`DDP`) model which knows how to sync gradients together across workers.

 ```python
 import uuid